jfarr/spring-mvc-examples/README.md

 Spring-MVC Examples
 ===================

-Simple examples demonstrating the basic features of Spring-MVC using both pre-2.0 XML based configuration style and the latest Spring 3.x annotation-driven style.

-Also demonstrates basic JSON enabled web services using both a pre-RESTful query parameter-based style with Spring 1.2.x and a RESTful web services style with Spring 3.x, as well as backing a RESTful web service with an ORM persistence layer using Hibernate and adding fast full-text search using Hibernate Search and Lucene.

-Finally, demonstrates pure static HTML / Ajax client applications that consume these RESTful web services using raw XmlHttpRequest, jQuery, jQuery UI, and ember.js frameworks.

 ### Examples

+These simple examples demonstrate the basic features of Spring-MVC using both pre-2.0 XML based configuration style and the latest Spring 3.x annotation-driven style.

+This section also demonstrates basic JSON enabled web services using both a pre-RESTful query parameter-based style with Spring 1.2.x and a RESTful web services style with Spring 3.x.

 * [hello-spring-mvc](https://github.com/jfarr/spring-mvc-examples/tree/master/hello-spring-mvc) - Bare minimum Spring MVC application using a JSP view with JSTL support.
 * [multi-action-controller-example](https://github.com/jfarr/spring-mvc-examples/tree/master/multi-action-controller-example) - Simple web application using MultiActonController.